 What are our legal grounds for collecting the data?

-We strive to obtaining your explicit consent every time we collect your personal data, but we may also receive it in course of fulfilling contractual obligations with our partners.
-Less personally identifiable technical data such as IP, web browser data and website interaction records might be collected automatically, without asking for your explicit consent in course of conducting marketing activities, which we regard to be in our legitimate interests.
+We strive to obtain your explicit consent every time we collect your personal data, but we may also receive it in course of fulfilling contractual obligations with our partners.
+Less personally identifiable technical data such as IP, web browser data, and website interaction records might be collected automatically, without asking for your explicit consent in course of conducting marketing activities, which we regard to be in our legitimate interests.

 What personal information do we collect?

 When using our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number or other details.
 Additionally, we may collect network data (such as your IP) and behavioral data (such as the history of your interactions with our website).

 When do we collect information?

 We collect information from you when you register on our site, subscribe to a newsletter, respond to a survey, fill out a form, use live chat, surf the website or use other website features, provide us with feedback on our products or services or otherwise enter information on our site.